 The clause briefly states the basic requirement that the Subcontractor performs satisfactorily and on time.

-As is normal, the Main Contractor will certify the completion date of the Subcontract works and the Subcontractor has an obligation during the Maintenance Period: this is the period specified under the Main Contract - usually 12 months.
+Completion & Maintenance.
+As is normal, the Main Contractor will certify the completion date of the Subcontract works and the Subcontractor has an obligation to remedy defects during the Maintenance Period: this is the period specified under the Main Contract - usually 12 months.
 In practice, if the Subcontract work is completed before the Main Contract completion date, the Subcontractor's obligation would be for longer than 12 months.

 There is an optional retention clause.
 Retention here is shown at 3% of the value of each certificate.
 50% is to be released on practical completion and the balance on issue of the final certificate under the Main Contract.
 It is common practice for construction contracts in England to have 3% or 5% of the value of work retained as the contract progresses, but the system is subject to abuse and it is opposed by a number of trade bodies.

-Liquidated damages are often inappropriate in a Subcontract: the indemnity clause 16, under which the Subcontractor indemnifies the Main Contractor for losses and liability attributable to the Subcontractor is probably more appropriate, in which case Para 11 can be deleted.
+Liquidated damages are often inappropriate in a Subcontract: the indemnity clause 16, under which the Subcontractor indemnifies the Main Contractor for losses and liability attributable to the Subcontractor is probably more appropriate, in which case this paragraph can be deleted.

 Set-off is a common law right, but one which can be subject to abuse.
 Certainly unfairness can arise where money owing under another contract is set off against money due to the Subcontractor under this contract.
 The wording here is designed to avoid this.
 It also requires notice to be given before any set-off is applied as this is now, in effect, a legal requirement for construction contracts in England.

-Para 13 briefly deals with this, the Main Contractor being responsible for assessing a fair price for the variation.
+Variations: Para 12 briefly deals with this, the Main Contractor being responsible for assessing a fair price for the variation.
 If pre-estimating is required, or some more elaborate method, the wording would need some revision.

-Again, a short form of wording in para 14, with emphasis on the need for the Subcontractor to give notice promptly and to justify his claim for time extension: delays in submitting claims are a major reason for contract disputes running on long after the Contract is over.
-The wording here, and in the next paragraph dealing with Claims is designed to try to avoid this.
-If an extension of time under the subcontract would necessitate an extension of time of the Main Contract completion date, it may not be possible for the Main Contractor to obtain this, and this possibility is catered for in the final sentence of paragraph 14.
+Extensions of Time & Claims.
+Again, a short form of wording in para 13, with emphasis on the need for the Subcontractor to give notice promptly and to justify his claim for time extension: delays in submitting claims are a major reason for contract disputes running on long after the Contract is over.
+The wording here, and in the next paragraph dealing with claims is designed to try to avoid this.
+If an extension of time under the subcontract would necessitate an extension of time of the Main Contract completion date, it may not be possible for the Main Contractor to obtain this, and this possibility is catered for in the final sentence of paragraph 13.
+Similarly if a claim by the subcontractor is passed up to the Employer but only awarded in part, the main contractor will want to share that risk with the subcontractor.
+So there is wording to make it clear that, to the extent that a subcontractor’s claim is not recovered from the Employer, the Main Contractor has no liability to the Subcontractor

-Clearly the Main Contractor will want to be indemnified again breaches of Contract by his Subcontractor and para 16 covers this.
+Indemnity.
+Clearly the Main Contractor will want to be indemnified again breaches of Contract by his Subcontractor and para 1 covers this.

 Disputes are to be referred to an adjudicator - the hope being that adjudication will result in an early decision.
 English law contains provisions which give any party to a construction contract the right to refer a dispute arising under the contract to adjudication.
 A party can give notice at any time of his intention to refer a dispute to adjudication and the timetable must be designed to secure the adjudicator's appointment and the referral of the dispute to him within 7 days of the notice, with the adjudicator's decision within 28 days from referral.
 This 28 day period may be extended by 14 days with the consent of the referring party or for any other period by agreement between the parties.
 The adjudicator must act impartially and be able to take the initiative in ascertaining the facts and the law.